kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 *Additional Note on Bit slicing*

 While it's legal to use operators in the expressions for indexing (for example, `x[i-1:i-2]`), the compiler doesn't type check on slices with operators.
 In that example, it would be unable to determine the size of the slice.
-(In fact, even if you wrote `x[3-1:0]`, it would be unable to determined the size of the slice.)
+(In fact, even if you wrote `x[3-1:0]`, it would be unable to determine the size of the slice.)
 So be particularly careful that you match your slice width to the assigned variable widths.
 If there is a size mismatch, the compiler will truncate the left-most bits, or pad on the left with 0's.

 ##### Concatenating Bits

 We can combine strings of bits into longer strings of bits.
-To concatenate two Bits, use curly braces `{ }`, as in the following notation:
+To concatenate two (or more) `Bit#`s, surround them with curly braces `{ }` and separate by commas, as in the following notation:

 ```bluespec
 Bit#(2) a = 2'b11;